Treeniks/bachelor-thesis-isabelle-vscode/content/02_background.typ

   caption: [JEdit with both _Output_ and _State_ panels open. _Output_ on the bottom, _State_ on the right.],
   kind: image,
   placement: auto,
-)
+) <jedit1>

 Isabelle has a few different types of panels which give crucial information to the user.
-The two most important of such panels are the _Output_ panel and _State_ panels.
+The two most relevant to us are the _Output_ panel and _State_ panels as seen in @jedit1.
 The point of the _Output_ panel is to show messages that correspond to a given command, which can include general information, warnings or errors.
 This also means, that the content of the _Output_ panel is directly tied to a specific command in the theory.
 The command is typically determined by the current position of the caret.

 _State_ panels on the other hand display the current internal proof state within a proof.
 While there can only be one _Output_ panel, it is possible to have multiple _State_ panels open, which may show states at different positions within the document.
 Whether or not moving the caret updates the currently displayed _Output_ or _State_ depends on the _Auto update_ setting of the respective panel.

-=== Isabelle's Symbols
+=== Isabelle Symbols

-Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax much closer to that of mathematics.
+Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax close to that of mathematics.
 The concept of what an _Isabelle symbol_ is exactly is rather broad, so for simplicity we will focus primarily on a certain group of symbols typically used in mathematical formulas.

-Each Isabelle symbol roughly consists of the following data:
-- an ASCII representation of the symbol
-- a name
-- an optional unicode codepoint
-- a list of abbreviations for this symbol

-These 4 points are not the whole story, however for the sake of this thesis, we will skip some details.
+Each Isabelle symbol roughly consists of four points of data: An ASCII representation of the symbol, a name, an optional unicode codepoint and a list of abbreviations for this symbol.
+These four points are not the whole story, however for the sake of simplicity, we will skip some details.

 As an example, let's say you write the implication $A ==> B$ in Isabelle.
-Within jEdit, you will see it written out as "#isabelle[A ⟹ B]", however internally the "#isabelle[⟹]" is an Isabelle symbol with the following data:
+Within jEdit, you will see it written out as #isabelle("A ⟹ B"), however internally the #isabelle("⟹") is an Isabelle symbol with the following data:
 - ASCII representation: "`\<Longrightarrow>`"
 - name: "`Longrightarrow`"
 - unicode codepoint: `0x27F9`
 - abbreviations: "`.>`", "`==>`"

-To deal with these symbols, #jedit uses a custom encoding called /* to prevent hyphenation */ #box(emph["UTF-8-Isabelle"]).
-This encoding ensures that the user sees "#isabelle[A ⟹ B]" while the actual content of the underlying file is "`A \<Longrightarrow> B`".
-However, because Isabelle internally uses its own abstracted representation of symbols, it has no trouble dealing with cases where the actual "#isabelle[⟹]" unicode symbol is used within a file.
+To deal with these symbols, #jedit uses a custom encoding called #box(emph["UTF-8-Isabelle"]). /* say more */ This encoding ensures that the user sees #isabelle("A ⟹ B") while the actual content of the underlying file is "`A \<Longrightarrow> B`".
+However, because Isabelle internally uses its own abstracted representation of symbols, it has no trouble dealing with cases where the actual #isabelle("⟹") unicode symbol is used within a file.

-=== #vscode <isabelle-vscode>
+=== Isabelle/VSCode <isabelle-vscode>

 #figure(
   image("/figures/vscode1.png", width: 80%),
   caption: [VSCode with both _Output_ and _State_ panels open. _Output_ on the bottom, _State_ on the right.],
   kind: image,
   placement: auto,
-)
+) <vscode1>

 Isabelle nowadays consists of many different components. #jedit is one such component.
-When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ and the VSCode _extension_ binding the two together.
+When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ #footnote[https://vscodium.com/] and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
-VSCodium is a fully open-source version distribution of Microsoft's VSCode with some patches to disable certain types of internal telemetry as well as replacing the VSCode branding with that of VSCodium.
+VSCodium is a fully open-source distribution of Microsoft's VSCode with some patches to disable telemetry as well as replacing the VSCode branding with that of VSCodium.

-Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit.
-As such, when loading a theory file in #vscode, the user will see "#isabelle[A ⟹ B]", while the file itself is loaded and saved as "`A \<Longrightarrow> B`".
+Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit, as well as adding custom Isabelle-specific fonts which we will discuss further in @isabelle-fonts.
+Since neither adding custom encodings nor including custom fonts is possible from within a VSCode plugin, these patches were created instead. /* TODO active voice? */

-The concept of _Output_ and _State_ panels exist equivalently within #vscode, although it is currently not possible to create multiple _State_ panels for reasons outlined in @state-init.
+The concept of _Output_ and _State_ panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple _State_ panels for reasons outlined in @state-init.

-=== Isabelle Fonts
+=== Isabelle Fonts <isabelle-fonts>

 #TODO[]